Where to find $X(17)$?: Constraints on couplings to electrons

 In our previous work \cite{Jiang:2018uhs,Jiang:2018jqp}, we adopted the ``$V-A$'' model to describe the interaction between the $X(17)$ boson and fermions, and made a rough assumption of equal vector and axial-vector coupling strengths in the numerical calculations.
-In the present manuscript, we extend this hypothesis to the general ``$V \pm A$'' model, where the vector and axial-vector coupling strengths are allowed to vary within the range constrained by current experimental data.
+In the present manuscript, we extend this hypothesis to the general ``$V \pm A$'' model with the general Lagrangian,